hazendaz/base-parent/README.md

 `eclipse` - Lifecycle mapping exclusions for eclipse.
 Activated with existence of property m2e.version.

-`endorsed` - Pulls down webservices api overriding version contained with jdk

 `format` - Runs eclipse formatting using spaces rather than tabs and 120 rather than 80 character lines.
 Requires existence of format.xml file to activate.

+`jdk17on` - Adds compiler args to various add-exports and add-opens

-`license` - Runs license java file tagging.
+`license-header` - Runs license java file tagging.
 Requires existence of license.txt file to activate.

 `release` - Runs gpg against deliverables when releasing not via release plugin such as during deploy.

-`sort` - Runs a sort against your pom configuration helping to keep projects aligned.
+`rewrite-junit` - Open rewrite recipe to rewrite from junit4 to junit5

 `wsimport` - Runs wsimport goal.
 This is mainly for example as additional configuration is required.